scholarslab/CodeLab/chapter02/index.md

 * **Integer**: A positive, negative, or zero whole number (e.g. `3` rather than `3.0`).
 * **String**: Text data.
 We can think of it as a list of this as a list of characters.
 For example, `"Hazel"[2]` is `'z'`.

+## Resources
+* [Binary visualized](https://harryli0088.github.io/binary-visualized/) - this is pretty neat

 ---
 ## Homework

 ## Do:

 1. Let's flex our algorithmic thinking muscles some more.
-Write out in plain English an algorithm to sort a deck of cards.
+Write out, in plain English, an algorithm to sort a deck of cards.

-2. And: Write out in plain English an algorithm for a cashier to find exact change.
+2. And: write out, in plain English, an algorithm for a cashier to find exact change.

+3.

 ## Read:
 Posner, Miriam (2015),  [Humanities Data, a Necessary Contradiction ](http://miriamposner.com/blog/humanities-data-a-necessary-contradiction/)